ryuzee/SlideHub/README.md

 # SlideHub [![Circle CI](https://circleci.com/gh/ryuzee/SlideHub.svg?style=svg)](https://circleci.com/gh/ryuzee/SlideHub)  [![Code Climate](https://codeclimate.com/github/ryuzee/SlideHub/badges/gpa.svg)](https://codeclimate.com/github/ryuzee/SlideHub)  [![Test Coverage](https://codeclimate.com/github/ryuzee/SlideHub/badges/coverage.svg)](https://codeclimate.com/github/ryuzee/SlideHub/coverage)

-This is an open source slidesharing application.
+This is an open source slidesharing application with AWS or Azure.

 The previous version of SlideHub was made with CakePHP.
 And this version is a successor of the previous version and is made with Ruby on Rails 4.
 ![Screenshot](capture1.png)